 Some rivalries feel like they were scripted in Hollywood.
 For a few intense years in the late 2010s, no matchup mattered more in the basketball world than the one between the Houston Rockets and Golden State Warriors.
-Whether you’re a student studying modern sports history or a parent wanting to connect with your kids over a legendary clash, this story offers lessons in strategy, perseverance, and what it takes to compete at the highest level.
-The complete Houston Rockets vs Golden State Warriors timeline of their peak rivalry spans from their first playoff meeting in 2015 to their final major clash in 2019, defined by superstar talent and unforgettable moments.
-(Source: basketball-reference.com)
+Whether you’re studying modern sports history or wanting to connect with others over a legendary clash, this story offers lessons in strategy, perseverance, and what it takes to compete at the highest level.
+The complete Houston Rockets vs Golden State Warriors timeline of their peak rivalry spans from their first playoff meeting in 2015 to their final major clash in 2019, defined by superstar talent and unforgettable moments (Source: basketball-reference.com).

 The Houston Rockets vs Golden State Warriors timeline primarily covers the period from 2015 to 2019.
 This era was marked by four playoff series, all won by the Warriors.
-The rivalry peaked in the 2018 Western Conference Finals, where the Warriors overcame a 3-2 deficit to win in seven games, a series famous for the Rockets missing 27 consecutive three-pointers in the deciding game.
-This series is still debated by basketball analysts today as a pivotal moment of that NBA decade.
+The rivalry peaked in the 2018 Western Conference Finals — where the Warriors overcame a 3-2 deficit to win in seven games, a series famous for the Rockets missing 27 consecutive three-pointers in the deciding game.
+This series is still debated by basketball analysts today as a key moment of that NBA decade.

 This series wasn’t the nail-biter their later matchups would become.
 The Warriors’ fluid, team-oriented offense proved too much for Houston, and Golden State took the series 4-1 on their way to their first NBA championship in 40 years.
-It felt like a simple defeat for the Rockets at the time, but from my experience following the league, these are the losses that plant seeds.
-It established a clear hierarchy: the Warriors were the team to beat, and the Rockets were not yet on their level.
+It established a clear hierarchy: the Warriors were the team to beat, and the Rockets weren’t yet on their level.

 Things escalated dramatically in the summer of 2016 when the Warriors signed superstar Kevin Durant.
 This move created what many considered an unbeatable “superteam.”
 In response, most of the league seemed to wave the white flag.
 But not Houston.